RobotOptimist/macivor/content/blog/scary-project.md

 ## Escape From New Work

-At last I had enough.
-I'd worked the job for about 8 months and I didn't see anything that made me want to stay.
+At last, I had enough.
+I'd worked on the project for about 8 months and I didn't see anything that made me want to stay.

 The consultancy I worked for had promised a $500 bonus if I stayed another 7 months, but I wasn't interested in peanuts.
 The client had pulled me into a room with three project managers and let me know it was time to start working 12 hour days.
-When I refused ( I wasn't getting paid for that time afterall ) the handler from the consultancy emailed me from his tropical vacation letting me know that "You will comply with the overtime request."
+When I refused ( I wasn't getting paid for that time after all ) the handler from the consultancy emailed me from his tropical vacation letting me know that "You will comply with the overtime request."

-It was time to get out.
+**It was time to get out.**

 ::: div flex justify-center m-4

-<picture-wrapper file-extension="jpeg" file-name="escape-from-ny" alt-text="The box art for the 90s classic film: Escape From New York"></picture-wrapper>
+<picture-wrapper file-extension="jpg" file-name="escape-from-new-work" alt-text="The box art for the 90s classic film: Escape From New York with title changed from New York to New Work"></picture-wrapper>

 :::

 I did have one person who I owed an explanation though, and that was my co-conspirator developer who helped introduce Vue.js.
 Thing was, he completely understood - in fact he was already looking too.
 We were going to abandon this project and let this app fend for itself.
 The Vue.js refactoring had a long way to go, but neither of us could stomach the other dysfunctional pieces of the project.

 I found another job that prioritized work/life balance and left.
-After a couple of weeks I referred my friend as well.
+After a couple of weeks I referred my new friend and he left as well.

-We ran out like the building was on fire.
+**We ran out like the building was on fire.**

 ## Beware